 Below are some links to websites to help support your child's reading at home.
 Reading to your child every day is a great way for them to develop a love of stories and understand how stories are structured.

 Read, Write Inc. Phonics

 As you know as a school we follow the Read, Write, Inc. Phonics approach to teaching early reading.
-During the school closure period RWI are provided free lesson each day.
 Please contact your class teacher to see which set your child needs to access;

 This is a website that has an ebook library.
-If your child has finished reading their book and needs some new material, have a search through this library!
-Why not use the record function on Class Dojo to record your child reading!
+If your child has finished reading their book and needs some new material, have a search through this library.

 The Literacy Shed

 A website that has a collection of short videos and images with questions answer or ideas for follow on activities.

 A great fun resource for practising all the words on the National Curriculum spelling lists.
 Just click on your year group and that will take you to all the appropriate spelling lists for your age, with games to choose at the bottom of the page.

 A wonderful literacy website which has daily inspiration for writing creatively and improving literacy skills.
 It has wonderful images each day to spark ideas and then scroll down underneath the picture for excellent oral and written activities such as creative writing story starters, reading comprehension questions, grammar, punctuation, spellings and more.